alwintsui/scutthesis/how_to_use_latex.md

 4. open the scutthesis.tex using tex editor, then compile using xelatex

 ## To make pseudo code algorithm ##
-1.
+A. add \usepackage{algorithmic}
-2. write the algorithm as follows
+B. write the algorithm as follows
-2.1

 1.       \begin{algorithm}[htb]。
 2.       \caption{the title of algorithm}。